incompl/2bux/README.md

 # 2bux

-a better dom selection api
+a terse dom selection api

 ## What is it